 Q&A with Morry

 Morry started his career in SEO after studying advertising and analytics in college.
 He soon evolved his experience into managing Adwords and Facebook ad campaigns.
-Two years ago Morry had the opportunity to join Bumble in Austin to run their Facebook campaigns, and quickly expanded into managing all organic and paid mobile campaigns.
+Three years ago Morry had the opportunity to join Bumble in Austin to run their Facebook campaigns, and quickly expanded into managing all organic and paid mobile campaigns.
 He has been growing the mobile marketing department ever since.

 Read Morry’s blog: “How to Break Down Team Silos and Take Your Mobile App Marketing to the Next Level”